The logging truck, quite simply, had been massively overloaded.

 - Increases the registration fee for vehicles subject to highway inspections and terminal audits from $10 to $16.

-This law, and other litigation on behalf of trucking
+This law, and other litigation on behalf of the victims of overloaded truck

 It is helpful to remember that real, positive change can come from terrible tragedy.